Emily Deschanel: Personal life

 Deschanel was raised Roman Catholic but is no longer practicing and has expressed agnostic views, saying "I am more of a spiritual person, if anything, and I am of the belief that we don't know, and I'm not going to pretend that I do."

 On September 25, 2010, Deschanel married It's Always Sunny in Philadelphia actor and writer David Hornsby in a small private ceremony in the Pacific Palisades area of Los Angeles.
 On September 21, 2011, Deschanel gave birth to their first son.
 On June 8, 2015, she gave birth to their second son.
-Both pregnancies were written into Bones.

-Deschanel is best friends with her Bones co-star Michaela Conlin, who played her best friend Angela Montenegro on the show.
-She is also friends and has a strong working relationship with her Bones co-star David Boreanaz.

-In 2015, Deschanel filed suit against Fox alongside Boreanaz, Reichs and Bones executive producer Barry Josephson, claiming they were cheated out of their share of series profits.
+In 2015, Deschanel, alongside Boreanaz, Reichs and Bones executive producer Barry Josephson, filed suit against Fox claiming they were cheated out of their share of series profits.
 In February 2019, an arbitrator awarded them $179 million: $128 million in punitive damages, $32 million in compensatory damages, $10 million in prejudgment interest and more than $9 million in fees and costs.
 In May 2019, the Los Angeles Superior Court voided the punitive damages, with the plaintiffs' attorneys saying they would appeal.
 In September 2019, the parties came to an undisclosed settlement.

+In January 2025, Emily and Zooey Deschanel's childhood home was destroyed in Pacific Palisades due to the events of the January 2025 Southern California wildfires and the Palisades Fire.